 It's easy to blame your predecessor when things don't go as planned.
 But when it comes to change at some point down the road whether it's a few months or years you have to take responsibility.
 Owning change from the beginning gives you the perspective you need.
 Here's a quick story to illustrate.

 John was hired to replace Jim in an organization.
-On the way out Jim handed his replacement two letters telling him that if he felt unsure of himself to open letter number one.
+On the way out Jim handed his replacement two letters telling him if he felt unsure of himself to open letter number one.
 After a few months, John was overwhelmed with change and things were not going well.
 He opened the first letter which said "I understand things are not going as expected.
 Blame it on me.
 In 6 months if things are not better open letter Number Two".
 Sure enough 6 months later things were not better.
-John opened the second letter which simply said "Dear John write two letters".
+John opened the second letter which simply said: "Dear John write two letters".

 Tongue-in-cheek I've often said that the two most incompetent folks in the world are the one you replace and the one that replaces you.
 How often do you hear someone blame his or her predecessor or successor?
 Sadly it's too often.
 Leaders must accept full responsibility not point fingers and blame others.
 The point is change is hard.
 Without total buy-in and a unified direction, it's even harder.
 The nature of the organization is to resist change and people have a tendency to blame their predecessor when things don't go as planned.
-Own change from the beginning, communicate clearly and fairly and it's more likely it will be a success.
-Lead with conviction clarity and by assuming complete responsibility and positive change will be embraced.
+Own change from the beginning, communicate clearly and fairly and it's more likely to be a success.
+Lead with conviction, clarity, and by assuming complete responsibility and positive change will be embraced.